MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/sharepoint-form-integration.md

         **ResetForm(SharePointForm1)**

-These defaults ensure that the form works when running within SharePoint - they change the PowerApps form mode as the user interacts with it in SharePoint, and they ensure that the changes are submitted to SharePoint.
+These defaults ensure that the form works when running within SharePoint - they change the Power Apps form mode as the user interacts with it in SharePoint, and they ensure that the changes are submitted to SharePoint.

 ## Understand the SharePointIntegration control
 The **SharePointIntegration** control communicates user actions between SharePoint and PowerApps.